Friday Focus

 Current Announcements

-VEiL invites you to enjoy "Georgia on My Mind," a collection of works by Erin Griffin, now on display in the church library through the end on June.
+VEiL invites you to enjoy "Whittling" a selection of carvings by Jim Labus on display in the Library from now until the end of October.

 Upcoming Disaster Response Training & Deployments